msaville128/omnisharp_bazel/README.md

 2. Run `bazel build @omnisharp_bazel//omnisharp_bazel`

-3. Copy the path to the dll from the output into `omnisharp.json`.
+3. Copy the path to the dll from the output and paste it into `omnisharp.json`.

 ### Direct download

-*Coming soon*
+1. Download the dll from [Releases](https://github.com/msaville128/omnisharp_bazel/releases).

+2. Enter the full path to the dll in `omnisharp.json`.

 ## IDE Integration